 Applies to: Visual Studio Visual Studio for Mac Visual Studio Code

 Visual Studio performance recommendations are intended for low memory situations, which may occur in rare cases.
 In these situations, you can optimize certain Visual Studio features that you may not be using.
-The following tips are not intended as general recommendations.
+The following tips aren't intended as general recommendations.

 If you’re having difficulty using the product because of memory issues, let us know through the feedback tool.

 If you upgrade your system from a 32-bit version of Windows to a 64-bit version, you expand the amount of virtual memory available to Visual Studio from 2 GB to 4 GB.
 A 64-bit operating system upgrade enables Visual Studio to handle larger workloads.